zmiguel2011/PFL-TP2/README.md

 The function handles errors such as attempts to perform operations on an empty stack or unexpected operand types, raising run-time errors when necessary.
 The `run` function returns the final state of the stack, allowing users to inspect the resulting values after executing a sequence of machine instructions.

 Furthermore, we improved on the previous implementation of the `calc` (from TP classes), so it handles most of the operations performed by the machine.
-As previously mentioned, the `Value` data improves the code making it very concise and readable.
+The code for these functions is available in `assembler.hs`.

 ## Compiler and Parser (Second Part)